AceTheCreator/schyma/README.md

 ## Contributing
 We welcome contributions from the community!
 If you find a bug, have a feature request, or want to contribute in any way.

-# Thanks

-We would like to thank the contributors and supporters of the JSON Schema Visualizer project for their valuable contributions and feedback.

-If you like Schyma, you should [follow me on Twitter](https://twitter.com/_acebuild)!

-Shout out to the [AsyncAPI Community](https://github.com/asyncapi), [Lukasz Gornicki](https://github.com/derberg) who along with many other contributors have made this possible ❤️

-Thank you for your interest in our JSON Schema Visualizer project!
-For more information or to report issues, please visit the [project repository]().
-Happy visualizing! 🚀

 ## License